Query Contract UI | Developers

 And finally, we need to write set_beneficiary_ui.
 Remember, this screen is only shown if the recipient’s address doesn’t match the user’s address.
 This was done in handle_plugin_finalize, where we incremented numScreens if the addresses were different.

-static void set_beneficiary_ui(ethQueryContractUI_t *msg, context_t *context) {
+static bool set_beneficiary_ui(ethQueryContractUI_t *msg, context_t *context) {

 // Set the upper line